• Skip to primary navigation

 • 37.5 cl (half bottle) White wine

-• good pinch cayenne pepper (optional)
+• good pinch cayenne pepper (or smoked paprika)

 • Salt, pepper to taste